IBM WebSphere DataPower SOA Appliances: Based on Hardware Model 8436

-This model is a 2U rack mountable appliance that has 8 1Gb ethernet connections and 2 10Gb ethernet connections.
+This model is a 2U rack mountable appliance that has 8 Gigabit Ethernet connections and 2 10 Gigabit Ethernet connections.

 Technical specifications

 DataPower Appliances contain many hardware components, including ASIC-based IPS, custom encrypted RAID drives, and (optional) Hardware Security Modules.

 DataPower Appliances operate a single digitally signed firmware containing a Linux-based operating system and application stack.
 Its firmware runs on a flash storage device.
 IBM updates the firmware image every 10–20 weeks.
 Users cannot run third-party applications on DataPower as they would need a traditional server and operating system.
 Instead of a traditional filesystem, it runs with a collection of isolated virtual file systems called 'Application Domains'.
 As a result, it can appear to its client connections to be any type of network file system with any type of folders and links.

 DataPower firmware is mostly used to perform electronic messaging functions, like transformation and routing of messages as an enterprise service bus or to protect web services interfaces and the architecture behind them.
 It helps to integrate any two applications by considering them as services, and is platform and language independent.